Table of Contents

 Getting dog hair off furniture is no easy task, but there is something you can do to speed up the process and make it more efficient.

 ROUND-UP: Top 10 Best Deshedding Tools for Dogs

 The shedding saga: Getting dog hair off furniture

 Before focusing on how to get dog hair off your furniture, you should look at the source: your beloved pet canine.

 Dogs shed hair naturally in order to get rid of damaged or old hair.
 How much they shed depends on their age, health, breed, and many other factors.
 It also depends on the season.

-Interesting fact: Dogs that are kept indoors tend to shed less, and the amount they shed doesn’t fluctuate as much as outdoor dogs.
+Did you know that dogs that are kept indoors tend to shed less, and the amount they shed doesn't fluctuate as much as outdoor dogs?